jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 using inheritance, we have a base `object` type for that.
 When using the union based approach, every object fit inside of a single `object` type.
 However, in our type-rich object model, each object type is discrete.
 We need a common way to refer to them, while still being able to get back to the static object.
+On top of that, we need a way to *unerase* the type, allowing us to get back to the original static object.
 This is Concern 2.

 Also, Concern 3 is that the pointers we use to hang onto these objects need to be stable and they need to correspond with the pointers the GC gave us when we